dassana-io/rule-engine/README.md

 When the library parses it, it sends the following to the JSON path engine- `$.options[?(@.code contains "x")].area`

 Note that you do *not* have to escape a single quote.
 As such, following is a valid rule :`"$.options[?(@.code contains 'x')].area" exists`.
 Notice how we are not escaping the single quote around `x`.

+## Dev Notes
+For local development/testing, you can use the maven command `mvn install -DskipTests -Dmaven.javadoc.skip -Dgpg.skip`

+### TODO: